 You can hardly turn on the television or read a newspaper these days without some mention of someone’s leadership.
 From politics to business – even in discussions about our various communities and neighborhoods – someone is talking about leadership or its absence.
-So often we point the finger at those who we consider leaders to applaud their actions, pharm symptoms or wag our heads in criticism, never realizing that we all have a role to play in the game called leadership.
+So often we point the finger at those who we consider leaders to applaud their actions, or wag our heads in criticism, never realizing that we all have a role to play in the game called leadership.
 This article aims to define, discuss, and help us all think about how we can develop our own leadership skills.

 You don’t think you are a leader?
 Well, let’s start there.

 Leadership has been defined as the ability to influence.
 Everyone plays a role in influencing someone else every day.
 How well one is able to influence people in various situations speaks to the level of leadership that he has with that particular group.
 For example, in a family, someone plays a role in influencing other family members in some situation during a typical day.
 Mom might have a leadership role in determining what the family will eat for the day, while Dad might play a leadership role about whether a child of driving age can use the family car for the evening.
 A child might even play a leadership role in a particular situation about when she is ready to eat.
 As parents, we are being influenced or led by that child’s actions at that moment to do something.
 In recreational, work, religious, and educational environments, we are constantly being influenced (led), or influencing (leading) someone in a group (formal or informal) of people.
 My examples here are to illustrate this simple principle: